 INTRODUCTION TO BUSINESS - This course introduces students to the world of business.
 Topics covered include types of business ownership, marketing, accounting, human resources, management, finance, ethics, and economics.
 These concepts are presented through classroom discussion and project-based learning.
 Students considering business careers or college studies are encouraged to take this course.
-This is a Level 2 course with no prerequisite.
+Grade level(s): 9-12.

 MARKETING & ADVERTISING - This course examines the field of marketing and its essential role in all aspects of business.
 Topics covered include the role of marketing in today's society, marketing careers, product planning and development, pricing strategies, distribution methods, sales techniques, promotion, visual merchandising, and marketing math skills.
 Marketing principles learned will be applied through industry-specific units on sports, entertainment, travel/tourism, and fashion marketing.
 Students will learn the history of advertising, its role in today's society, how the advertising industry works, careers in advertising, and the principles and techniques used to create ads for a variety of media.
 Emphasis is placed on planning and designing print ads, radio and TV commercials, internet and other specialty ads that appeal to certain target markets.
-This is a Level 1 course which requires ONE prior business course.
+Grade level(s): 9-12.